merenlab/merenlab.org/tutorials/infant-gut/index.md

 [![MaxBin results in collection mode](images/maxbin-collection.png)](images/maxbin-collection.png){:.center-img .width-50}

 All previous {% include ARTIFACT name="interactive" text="interactive" %} displays were at the contig-level (each leaf in the center tree was a contig).
 However, this display is at the *bin-level*.
 Instead of contigs, this display shows us the distribution of *bins* MaxBin identified.
-We also have completion and redundancy estimates for each bin, which helps us make some early sense of what is going on.
+We also have completion and redundancy estimates for each {% include ARTIFACT name="bin" text="bin" %}, which helps us make some early sense of what is going on.

 {:.notice}
 Please read this post to learn more about completion and redundancy estimates: [Assessing completion and contamination of metagenome-assembled genomes]({% post_url miscellaneous/2016-06-09-assessing-completion-and-contamination-of-MAGs %}){:target="_blank"}

-It is clear that some bins are not as well-resolved as others.
+It is clear that some {% include ARTIFACT name="bin" text="bins" %} are not as well-resolved as others.
 For instance, bins `maxbin_007` and `maxbin_008` have redundancy estimates of 22% and 91%, respectively, which suggests each of them describe multiple distinct populations.
-Well, clearly we would have preferred those bins to *behave*.
+Well, clearly we would have preferred those {% include ARTIFACT name="bin" text="bins" %} to *behave*.

-If you order bins based on their detection across metagenomes (by changing the 'Items order' to 'detection' from the menu in the Main tab), you can also see that  bins `maxbin_007` and `maxbin_008` are right next to each other.
-This suggests that it may be a good idea to simply merge these bins first, and then refine to avoid issues of over-splitting populations of interest.
-Let's merge them into a single bin first:
+If you order {% include ARTIFACT name="bin" text="bins" %} based on their detection across metagenomes (by changing the 'Items order' to 'detection' from the menu in the Main tab), you can also see that  bins `maxbin_007` and `maxbin_008` are right next to each other.
+This suggests that it may be a good idea to simply merge these {% include ARTIFACT name="bin" text="bins" %} first, and then refine to avoid issues of over-splitting populations of interest.
+Let's merge them into a single {% include ARTIFACT name="bin" text="bin" %} first:

 ```
 anvi-merge-bins -p PROFILE.db \